espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Redsand Hourglass.md

 # Redsand Hourglass
 ![[systems-pf2e-icons-equipment-adventuring-gear-hourglass.webp|150]]

 This platinum hourglass is filled with red sand, is decorated with imagery of roses and whippoorwills with tiny black onyx eyes, and has the ability to manipulate time.
 Once used by Pharasma herself, the _Redsand Hourglass_ was stolen from Pharasma's court a millennia ago.
-While the hourglass is in your possession, you're immune to the [[Paralyzed]], [[Slowed|Slowed]], and [[Stunned 1|Stunned]] conditions.
+While the hourglass is in your possession, you're immune to the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Paralyzed]], [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed|Slowed]], and [[Stunned 1|Stunned]] conditions.

 **Activate** r Interact (divine, fortune, transmutation)